Phenylalanine(histidine) transaminase

-Thus, the two substrates of this enzyme are L-phenylalanine and pyruvate, whereas its two products are phenylpyruvate and L-alanine.
+The two substrates of this enzyme are L-phenylalanine and pyruvic acid.
+Its products are phenylpyruvic acid and L-alanine.
+The enzyme can also use L-histidine and L-tyrosine as substrates.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-phenylalanine:pyruvate aminotransferase.
 Other names in common use include phenylalanine (histidine) aminotransferase, phenylalanine(histidine):pyruvate aminotransferase, histidine:pyruvate aminotransferase, and L-phenylalanine(L-histidine):pyruvate aminotransferase.